pob944/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-Based on the Launch Date, the most successful campaign was created around May and June.
+Based on the Launch Date, (1) the most successful campaign was created around May and June and (2) the average of failure is 41 during the year.

+- What can you conclude about the Outcomes based on Goals?

 Based on the Outcomes, the lower the expectation means usually a higher rate to achieve a successful result.

-- What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?